-When recruitment of trial participants into SWIFFT was complete in July 2016 we emailed a survey to collaborators (PIs, RNs, Research Physiotherapists (RPs), Surgeons or other) at the participating sites to explore their experience of setting up the SWIFFT trial.
-It was a brief 10 item questionnaire created on-line using Qualtrics software (Utah, USA, 2017) that focussed on understanding preferences towards the need for a remote or on-site visit both for the initial contact meeting and SIVs.
-Participation was voluntary and responses were anonymised to protect confidentiality.
+When recruitment of trial participants into SWIFFT was completed in July 2016 we emailed a survey to collaborators (PIs, RNs, Research Physiotherapists (RPs), Surgeons, etc) at the participating sites to explore their experience of setting up the SWIFFT trial.
+This brief 10 item questionnaire was created on-line using Qualtrics software (Utah, USA, 2017) and focussed on understanding preferences towards the need for a remote or on-site visit both for the initial contact meeting and SIVs.
+Participation was voluntary and responses were anonymised.
 As a small incentive to take part, respondents could enter a free prize draw to receive a box of chocolates.

 2.6 Statistical Analysis

 The main analyses were conducted on an intention-to-treat (ITT) basis including all sites in the groups they were assigned to at randomisation.
 Analyses were conducted in Stata version 13 (StataCorp, 2013) using two-sided statistical tests at the 5% significance level.
-There were no planned interim analyses or formal stopping guidelines.

-Site-level outcomes for set-up and recruitment were not formally compared due to the low number of sites and were summarised descriptively overall and by trial arm.
-Multilevel mixed-effects modelling was used to analyse return of hospital forms and participant questionnaires (logistic regression) and time to return (Weibull survival model).
-The models were adjusted for the host trial treatment allocation of the participant (surgical fixation or plaster cast), time-point of the questionnaire and the site-level minimisation factors; with random effects for centre and patient.
-Time to return was censored at the date when data for this sub-study was extracted (18th October 2016).
-Odds ratios (OR) and hazard ratios (HR) were presented with a 95% CI and p-value.
+Since this was an embedded, feasibility trial, outcomes were not formally compared and were summarised descriptively overall and by trial arm.

-To investigate the effect of non-compliance with the randomly allocated mode of initial contact meeting, the above analyses were repeated on a per-protocol (PP) basis i.e. sites that crossed over to the alternative mode of delivering the meeting were removed.
+To investigate the effect of non-compliance with random group allocation, descriptive analyses were repeated on a per-protocol (PP) basis removing sites that crossed over to the alternative mode of delivering the meeting.

 Communication time and costs for communication and travel were reported descriptively by trial arm and in total.
 Survey responses were summarised for individual items by trial arm and relevant free text comments were highlighted.